pyladies/pyladies/www/_posts/2019/2019-08-15-important-pyladies-update.md

 ###PyLadies is creating a global governance model and we need your input!

 After consulting with a group of [international PyLadies organizers and stakeholders at PyCon USA 2019](https://github.com/pyladies/global-organizing/blob/master/notes/2019/06_05_2019.md), PyLadies has decided to take steps to develop a global governance model.
-We’re looking for comments and feedback on the model, inspired by R-Ladies, which you can read on [GitHub here](https://github.com/pyladies/global-organizing/issues/11). **We will be accepting comments until September 15, 2019 11:59:59pm Anywhere on Earth.**
+We're looking for comments and feedback on the model, inspired by R-Ladies, which you can read on [GitHub here](https://github.com/pyladies/global-organizing/issues/11). **We will be accepting comments until September 15, 2019 11:59:59pm Anywhere on Earth.**

 This proposal only captures the structure for the global governance model.
 Who will be active in this group and how we will select that group will be determined after the request for comment period has passed.

 ###Looking to keep up to date with the interim PyLadies global workgroup?

 Every month an interim working group focusing on the global PyLadies community meets every second Wednesday of the month.
 All notes can be found on the [PyLadies global repo in the monthly issues](https://github.com/pyladies/global-organizing/) and will be posted in `#feed-global-minutes `in Slack.
 Have something you want to add to the next meeting?
-We invite you to add your notes to [next month’s](https://github.com/pyladies/global-organizing/issues/14) (and all future months) agenda!
+We invite you to add your notes to [next month's](https://github.com/pyladies/global-organizing/issues/14) (and all future months) agenda!

 Thank you PyLadies!
 We’re thrilled to continue PyLadies work into the future and welcome all feedback!